scribe-public/gitgat/README.md

    * `data.github.teams.eval.state.changed_permissions` returns the *newly added* permissions of teams in repositories.
    * `data.github.teams.eval.state.permissions` returns the permissions of teams in repositories for which no previous state was configured.
-   * `data.github.teams.eval.state.members` returns the lists of teams members that are not included in the input data.
+   * `data.github.teams.eval.state.members` returns the lists of team members that are not included in the input data.
      If the new state is approved, the teams permissions state should be updated.

 ## Files